HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 find / -perm -4000 2>/dev/null #Find all SUID binaries
 ```

-Some **unexpected commands allows you to read and/or write files or even execute command.** For example:
+Some **unexpected commands allow you to read and/or write files or even execute a command.** For example:

 ```bash
 sudo awk 'BEGIN {system("/bin/sh")}'